"Seek the welfare of the city where I have sent you into exile, and pray to the Lord on its behalf, for in its welfare you will find your welfare."

 Our Mission: As followers of Jesus Christ, responding to God’s love, our mission as the people of Broadway Church is to be a multicultural, Christian community that in its ministry seeks, welcomes and values ALL people.

-From 1992-1995, Mary Ann Moman and Rev. Summer Walters served Broadway as co-pastors.
+Dr. Amerson left in 1992, and Rev. Moman stayed as co-pastor with the addition of Rev. Summer Walters (1992-1995).
 In 1994, care for our neighbors took a large leap forward with the opening of the Shalom Wellness Center at Broadway.
 This partnership between Broadway, the IU School of Nursing, and the Indiana Health Department provided access to health services focussed on the wellbeing of our neighbors.
 This ministry continues now as the Shalom Health Care Center with two (2) locations in Indianapolis.

-In 1996, Rev. Frank Sablan was appointed as the Sr. Pastor.
+In 1996, Rev. Frank Sablan (1996-2003) was appointed as the Sr. Pastor.
 Sablan is remembered for his pastoral care skills and visitation.
 While many new members had joined in the previous decade, there were many aging members who benefited from his care.
+In 2001, the replacement of both the Chapel (II manual, 9 rank) and Sanctuary (III manual, 54 rank) organs was completed by Reynolds Associates.

-In 1996, Rev. Frank Sablan was appointed as the Sr. Pastor.
+In 1996, Rev. Frank Sablan (1996-2003) was appointed as the Sr. Pastor.
 Sablan is remembered for his pastoral care skills and visitation.
 While many new members had joined in the previous decade, there were many aging members who benefited from his care.
+In 2001, the replacement of both the Chapel (II manual, 9 rank) and Sanctuary (III manual, 54 rank) organs was completed by Reynolds Associates.

-Rev. Metheny started a new worship service that grew to be a central part of the life of the congregation, the Celebration Worship (met at 9:30) – an intergenerational worship time that has great energy and commitment (that still gathers on the 3rd Sunday of each month today).
+In the early 2010s Dr. Metheny started a new worship service that grew to be a central part of the life of the congregation.
+The Celebration Worship is an intergenerational worship time that has great energy and commitment (and still gathers today in Backstage at Broadway with music led by the Celebration Band on the 3rd Sunday of each month).

 On December 17, 2017, in the early morning hours a fire started in the Community Room on the lower level of the church building and quickly spread upstairs to the main Sanctuary located directly above.
 Over $8 million in damages were incurred, and the congregation was displaced for over 2 years.